CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-saratoga-data-flume-blueprint.md

 * 408-898-4307

 ### Description
-Saratoga Data Systems has provided their Flume accelerated file transfer technology on the CenturyLink Cloud platform.
+Saratoga Data Systems has provided their Flume accelerated file transfer technology on the Lumen Cloud platform.
 The purpose of this KB article is to help the reader take advantage of this integration to achieve rapid time-to-value for this network and security solution.

-Saratoga Data Systems helps CenturyLink Cloud customers address the business challenge of secure and reliable transmission of data over challenged networks by providing fast reliable file transfer using the flume client server software - now available as part of the CenturyLink Cloud Blueprint Engine.
+Saratoga Data Systems helps Lumen Cloud customers address the business challenge of secure and reliable transmission of data over challenged networks by providing fast reliable file transfer using the flume client server software - now available as part of the Lumen Cloud Blueprint Engine.

 ### Solution Overview
 ![Saratoga Data Flume logo](../../images/ecosystem-saratoga-data-flume-logo.png)